Quantizr/RandomStreamAlgorithm/README.md

 [arXiv:1209.0730](https://arxiv.org/abs/1209.0730)

+Disclaimer: I am not affiliated with the original authors of the paper above.

 I originally wrote this implementation as part of my science fair project, which was to create a low cost quantum random number generator (QRNG).
-The original code received a heavily biased input stream from a serial port, where the input values were actually the amount of 0s between the amount of 1s.
+The original code received a heavily biased input stream from a serial port, where the input values were the number of 0s between each 1.
 This wasn't a generally applicable form, and, seeing as there was no other implementation of the Random-Stream algorithm online, I thought it might be useful to others to rewrite the relevant portions and post them here.